 “The primary goal of criminal investigative analysis is to examine all of the behavioral information and provide advice to the requesting agency, rather than become involved in the actual investigative process.”

-For specific information about the FBI’s actual involvement in serial killer cases, I recommend you visit the FBI website and read The Birth of Behavioral Analysis in the FBI.
+For specific information about the FBI’s actual involvement in serial killer cases, I recommend you visit the FBI website and read about the birth of Behavioral Analysis in the FBI.
 Here’s an excerpt:

 The FBI’s involvement in serial killer cases has also evolved under federal law.
 For example, the Bureau was authorized to investigate violent crimes against interstate travelers in 1994 and serial killings specifically in 1998.
 The FBI may investigate only when requested to do so by an appropriate law enforcement agency.
 The Bureau is also authorized to provide a variety of support services, from laboratory and behavioral analysis to crime statistics collection and the sharing of criminal identification and history information through our longstanding services and systems.